diogro/expressionVariance-manuscript/main.md

 __GO term enrichment__: All gene ontology (GO) analyses were done using the clusterProfiler R package v4.2.2 [@Wu2021-db] and the Org.Hs.eg.db database package v3.14.0 [@godb].
 GO and all further enrichment analyses used the hypergeometric test to assess the significance of the enrichment.

-__Environmentally responsive genes__: We use the list of environmentally responsive genes available in the supporting information from Lea et al. [@Lea2021-hf] and test for enrichment of environmentally responsive genes in the genes within the highest and lowest 5% of gene expression variance rank.
+__Environmentally responsive genes__: We used the list of environmentally responsive genes available in the supporting information from Lea et al. [@Lea2022-bl].
+When we overlapped the list of LCL-expressed genes with our list of ranked genes, we retained 9282 genes in the cross-tissue analyses presented in the main text, and 5574 genes in the blood-specific analyses presented in SI table 1.
+We used Fisher’s exact tests to ask whether high-variance genes were more likely to be responsive to >0 environments relative to all genes not included in the low-variance category (and vice versa for low-variance genes).
+We also used Fisher’s exact tests followed by Benjamini-Hochberg false discovery rate correction to ask whether high-variance genes were more likely to be responsive to each individual environment relative to all genes not included in the low-variance category (and vice versa for low-variance genes).
+Finally, we used generalized linear models with a Poisson error structure to test for an effect of gene category (high-variance, low-variance, or neither) on the number of environments that a gene responded to (ranging from 0-11).

 __Housekeeping genes__: Human housekeeping genes were identified as genes that are expressed with low variance in all 52 human cell and tissue types, assessed in over 10,000 samples [@Hounkpe2020-yq].
 We test for enrichment of housekeeping genes in the genes within the highest and lowest 5% of gene expression variance rank.